Evaluating Overfit and Underfit in Models of Network Community Structure: Acknowledgments

 \section{Acknowledgments}

-The authors thank Tiago Peixoto, Leto Peel, and Daniel Larremore for helpful conversations, and acknowledge the BioFrontiers Computing Core at the University of Colorado Boulder for providing High Performance Computing resources (NIH 1S10OD012300) supported by BioFrontiers IT.
-The authors also thank Mark Newman, Rachel Wang, Peter Bickel, Can Le, Elizaveta Levina, Tatsuro Kawamoto, Kohei Hayashi, Pin-Yu Chen, and Etienne C\^ome for sharing their codes.
-The authors thank Ellen Tucker for providing the network dataset from ICON.
+The authors thank Tiago Peixoto, Leto Peel, Daniel Larremore, and Martin Rosvall for helpful conversations, and acknowledge the BioFrontiers Computing Core at the University of Colorado Boulder for providing High Performance Computing resources (NIH 1S10OD012300) supported by BioFrontiers IT.
+The authors also thank Mark Newman, Rachel Wang, Peter Bickel, Can Le, Elizaveta Levina, Tatsuro Kawamoto, Kohei Hayashi, Pin-Yu Chen, and Etienne C\^ome for sharing software implementations.
+The authors thank Ellen Tucker for help with network data sets from ICON.
 Financial support for this research was provided in part by Grant No. IIS-1452718 (AG, AC) from the National Science Foundation.

 \ifCLASSOPTIONcaptionsoff

 \fi